amitsaha/echorand.me/content/posts/aws-network-acl-docker.md

 ..
 ```

-`ip-172-34-59-184.51990` is the source hostname and `51990` is the ephermal port that has been chosen to talk to my
+`ip-172-34-59-184.51990` is the source hostname and `51990` is the ephemeral port that has been chosen to talk to my
 service which is running on port `10001`.

 # Problem